xackery/discordeq/README.md

 # DiscordEQ
 This plugin allows Everquest to communicate with Discord in a bidirectional manner.
+Check out (TalkEQ)[https://github.com/xackery/talkeq] for an alternative project with additional features, planned to replace discordEQ

 ## For newbies to github